NSW Government Education and Communities Sites2See

 NASA diagram of the carbon cycle.
 No copyright.
 Click for a larger view.

-NASA diagram of the carbon cycle
+NASA11 diagram of the carbon cycle

 View a larger version with an explanation.